 I live in Kent with my longsuffering husband, my clever and creative demiboy teenager, and a rescued Romanian street dog whose breath smells of stagnant ponds.

-I’m currently looking forward to my first full collection being published in May (see “Books” tab).
+I’m excited that my first full poetry collection has just been published (see “Books” tab).